Moms for Liberty: Harassment and threats toward teachers and public school officials

 Moms for Liberty was criticized for offering a bounty to members of the public who "caught" teachers introducing texts or lessons in violation of New Hampshire's new law restricting discussions of race in school classrooms.
 On November 10, 2021, the New Hampshire Department of Education announced a website questionnaire to make it easier for the public to help enforce the law.
-A couple of days later, the New Hampshire Moms for Liberty chapter offered a monetary reward for doing so, tweeting: "We’ve got $500 for the person that first successfully catches a public school teacher breaking this law".
+A couple of days later, the New Hampshire Moms for Liberty chapter offered a monetary reward for doing so, tweeting: "We've got $500 for the person that first successfully catches a public school teacher breaking this law".
 Republican Governor of New Hampshire Chris Sununu's spokesman said "The Governor condemns the tweet referencing 'bounties' and any sort of financial incentive is wholly inappropriate and has no place".

-In July 2022, the Moms for Liberty Twitter account was suspended for criticizing a California gender-affirming healthcare bill.

-In August 2022, a Moms for Liberty activist advocated for separating LGBT students into "specialized" classes "like for example children with autism, Down Syndrome".
+Larry Leaven, a gay man in a same-sex marriage, became superintendent of the Florida Union Free School District in 2021.
+He immediately began receiving homophobic harassment from community members, with members of the Orange County, New York chapter of Moms for Liberty being the most persistent.
+Of the three board members elected in May 2022 on a platform opposing "critical race theory", one was a Moms for Liberty member, one was married to a Moms for Liberty member, and one received funding from Moms for Liberty members.
+Leaven resigned his position in November 2022, though Leaven's supporters say he was forced out by the board.

-Descovich and Justice say that there is no evidence that Moms for Liberty members have threatened school boards, and said that they denounce inappropriate behavior by members of the organization.
+In December 2021, Descovich and Justice denied that Moms for Liberty members have threatened school boards, and denounced inappropriate behavior by members of the organization.
+In June 2023, Justice said that the organization removes chapter chairs who violate the group's code of conduct.

-Moms for Liberty has partnered with several conservative organizations to introduce conservative books into public school libraries.

-In January 2023, New Republic writer Melissa Gira Grant, argued that the group uses "reality of disinvestment" in public libraries to argue for privatization of libraries, and is trying to "inject its agenda" into libraries.